Employee Compensation Report now available

 The Indiana Department of Local Government Finance has issued the 2020 budget order for Porter County.
 The budget order sets the total budgets, property tax levies, and tax rates for each fund in each taxing unit.
 To view the budget order, click here.

-After several weeks of budget hearings, the Porter County Council has adopted the 2020 budgets for county government departments.
-The budgets are now undergoing a state review and will be final after the state issues the Porter County budget order.
-To view the budgets, go to the "Budgets & Finance" link or click here.
-As part of the budget process, the council also reviewed maximum tax levies and estimated tax cap losses.
-To view the levy and tax cap report compiled by the Porter County Auditor's office, click here: 2020 Max Levy and Tax Cap Estimates for Porter County (PDF).
+To view the county budgets, go to the "Budgets & Finance" link or click here.
+As part of the budget process, the Porter County Council also reviewed maximum tax levies and estimated tax cap losses.
+To view the levy and tax cap report compiled by the Porter County Auditor’s office, click here: 2020 Max Levy and Tax Cap Estimates for Porter County (PDF).

 Auditor’s Office certifies 2020 net AVs

 A key figure that’s used in setting property tax rates each year is the certified net assessed values (CNAVs).
 These values reflect the taxable value of real and personal property throughout the county.
 Our office certified the net 2020 AV for the county overall at $9.8 billion, which is a 2.3 percent increase over this year.
 The table below lists the 2020 certified net AVs for select taxing districts.

 |Valparaiso--Center Township||$1.5 billion|